 Following careful planning, instrument development, pilot studies, and extensive review by international experts, The Melbourne Collaborative Cohort Study was set up in the early 1990s to investigate prospectively the role of diet and other lifestyle factors in causing common chronic diseases – especially prostate cancer, breast cancer and bowel cancer – and to investigate possible interactions between these exposures and common genetic variants.

 The Melbourne Collaborative Cohort Study was designed to be the largest prospective cohort study conducted in Australia.
-As we included 30% southern European migrants it's unusual in its wide range of lifestyle exposures.
-It's also unusual in the collection of blood samples and physical measurements from all subjects.
+As we included 30% Southern European migrants it is unusual in its wide range of lifestyle exposures.
+It is also unusual in the collection of blood samples and physical measurements from all subjects.

-Of special significance is the face-to-face follow-up, enabling collection of further blood samples, repeated measures of exposures and assessment of a number of non-fatal, non-cancer endpoints.
-The other major international cohort studies can't and don't plan to achieve this.
-The repeated measures of key lifestyle exposures and selected molecules in plasma will reduce measurement error and further increase statistical power and temporal relevance.
+Of special significance is the face-to-face follow-up, which enabled the collection of further blood samples, repeated measures of exposures, and assessment of a number of non-fatal, non-cancer endpoints.
+Other major international cohort studies can't and don't plan to achieve this.
+The repeated measures of key lifestyle exposures and selected molecules in plasma reduce measurement error and further increase statistical power and temporal relevance.

 Extensive information was collected at baseline in face-to-face interviews that included questionnaires (diet, physical activity etc.) and physical measurements, including lean and fat mass by bioelectric impedance, and blood pressure.
 A food frequency questionnaire was developed specifically to measure dietary intake in the cohort, with the food list based on weighed food records in a group of around 800 men and women reflecting the main country of birth groups within The Melbourne Collaborative Cohort Study.
 Blood samples were drawn and whole blood and plasma stored for analysis of DNA and other molecules of interest (e.g. sex hormones and growth factors, carotenoids and fatty acids involved in disease pathways).